Banque cantonale du Valais

-The Cantonal Bank of Valais (Banque Cantonale du Valais; Walliser Kantonalbank) is the cantonal bank of the Swiss canton of Valais.
+Cantonal Bank of Valais (Banque Cantonale du Valais; Walliser Kantonalbank) is a Swiss cantonal bank of the Swiss canton of Valais.
 It is part of the 24 cantonal banks serving Switzerland's 26 cantons.
+The bank was founded in 1916.

-Founded in 1916, in 2014 the bank had 57 branches across Switzerland with 445 employees; total assets of the bank were 13 178.04 mln CHF.
+As of 2014, the bank had 57 branches across Switzerland with 445 employees; total assets of the bank were 13 178.04 mln CHF.
 It has full state guarantee of its liabilities.